15 Audiobooks About Mental Health

-Members can download or stream Mrs Dalloway from Listening Books or borrow it on MP3 CD number 07577.
+Members can download or stream Mrs Dalloway from Listening Books or request it on MP3 CD number 07577.

 Challenger Deep – Neil Shusterman

 Neil Shusterman’s ambitious novel is set out as two dual narratives, one following Caden as he is hospitalised, and the other from Caden’s perspective as his schizoaffective disorder causes him to have delusions and difficulty regulating his emotions, as well as frightening episodes of paranoia.
 Slowly, the narratives start to bleed together.
 This is an audiobook about mental health that aims to demonstrate the experience of living with a scattered mind, which is based on Shusterman’s personal experiences.